Blog - Commercial

 It’s hard to factor in the impact of new developments on your yield.
 However, it pays to stay aware of what is planned for the areas you want to invest in.

 Further “risks” or obligations arise depending on the capacity of your property to be positive or negative cash flow.
 And, thus, high versus low yield.
 These obligations mostly centre around taxes.

 Here are some to keep in mind:

+- Capital Gains Tax (CPT) – CGT is usually payable on the sale of your property if you make a profit.
+The amount you’ll have to pay will change based on how much profit you made from the sale.
 If you’re looking to make substantial capital gains, invest in a property with room for improvement.
-But remember, you pay tax on your capital gains, and higher capital gains generally reap lower yields.
+But remember, you pay tax on your capital gains – and higher capital gains generally reap lower yields.

 Understanding how rental yield is calculated can help you make smarter commercial real estate investments.
 But as commercial investments entail high-value transactions, getting the right advice to back your choices is imperative.